 It all started when I studied Nutrition for Children’s Brain Development early in 2018, this inspired me so much I decided to write a book – ‘How Food Shapes Your Child’.
-There’s a few copies left of the first edition and we are already busy thinking about the second edition!

 I ‘accidentally’ embarked on a bit of a media campaign with the book and ended up being a regular on the radio, at one point in the summer holidays I had to let my 4-year-old loose live on air!

 It wasn’t a surprise to me, as I love talking about nutrition that I soon became a Keynote speaker on Early Years Nutrition speaking at The Great British Nanny Event in London and many virtual events in 2020.

 To enable me to fully promote the importance of early years nutrition (and because I like to talk!), I now have my own dedicated food channel on Early Years TV.
 Each month I do a themed episode, provide nutritional information, parent support packs, a 2-week rolling menu plan and expert interviews.
 To find out more sign up here!